uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

 object or an event.

    * - Host/Device
-     - OpenCL terms for referring to CPU that controls the connected GPU executing kernels.
+     - OpenCL [OpenCL Spec] terms for referring to CPU that controls the connected GPU executing kernels.

    * - JIT
-     - Just in Time Compilation --- compilation during execution of program.
+     - Just in Time Compilation --- compilation during execution of a program.

    * - Kernel
      - Code written in OpenCL or SYCL and executed on a GPU device.